Summary

 11. Bay Window Designs for Bright and Spacious Interiors

-Bay windows project outward from the wall to create a cozy seating or display nook while expanding interior space.
+Bay windows design ideas project outward from the wall to create a cozy seating or display nook while expanding interior space.
 They invite abundant natural light from multiple angles and offer wide panoramic views.
 Bay windows, ideal for Indian living rooms and bedrooms, enhance openness, charm, and architectural depth.

 | Materials Used | Setup Cost (₹) | Best Suited Areas | Key Highlights |